duncanscott/couch-cli/README.md

 ##Usage

-    usage: couch-cli ['<action>'] ['<subject couchdb>'] ['<args>']
+    usage: couch-cli [<action>] [<subject couchdb>] [<args>]
      -h,--help      show usage information
      -v,--version   version of this client

     Actions are:

-       backup              Backup named couchdb to specified --target with system generated prefix (flags: --continuous, --push). cancelReplication   Cancel all replication at specified couchdb (by deleting replication records in the _replicator database). delete              Delete databases at the specified couchdb.
+       backup              Backup databases to --target with system generated prefix.
+Databases must be identified via --name or --all.
+Flags: --continuous, --push. cancelReplication   Cancel all replication at specified couchdb (by deleting replication records in the _replicator database). delete              Delete databases at the specified couchdb.
 Must specify individual databases via --name or --all.
 CAREFULL WITH THIS ONE. deleteBackups       Delete backup databases at the specified couchdb.
 Specify databases to include via the --tag, --olderThan, or --all options. deleteRecords       Delete records in databases at the specified couchdb.
 Must specify individual databases via --name or --all.
 CAREFULL. dumpRecords         Output JSON for all records in databases at the specified couchdb.
-Must specify individual databases via --name or --all. list                List all databases at specified couchdb listBackups         List backup databases at the specified couchdb.
+Must specify individual databases via --name. list                List all databases at specified couchdb listBackups         List backup databases at the specified couchdb.
 Specify databases to include via the --tag, --olderThan, or --all options. listRecords         List all records in databases at the specified couchdb.
-Must specify individual databases via --name or --all. replicate           Replicate specified database to --target (flags: --continuous, --push). restore             Restore the specified couchdb --from a backup.
+Must specify individual databases via --name or --all. replicate           Replicate databases to --target.
+Identify databases via --name or --all.
+Flags: --continuous, --push. restore             Restore the specified couchdb --from a backup.
 Each database to restore must be identified via --name (--all is invalid).
 Flags: --push.

 To use the tool, you should specify a path to a configuration file via environment property COUCHCLI_CONFIG.
+This file identifies the CouchDB instances the tool can work with and the operations that are permitted on each.
 A sample configuration file is shown below.

 Note that cancelReplication, delete, and deleteRecords actions must be enabled in the configuration file to allow the tool to perform these actions on a particular CouchDB.